nextflow-io/nextflow/cloud/README.md

     - X_BUCKET=<s3 bucket where nodes share their IPs in order to discover each other>

-* Use the script `launch.sh` to launch a set of workers, for example:
+* Use the script `launch.sh` to setup the cluster, for example:

-        $ ./launch 5
+        $ ./launch cluster 10

-* Check the node availability listing the content of the bucket `nxf-cluster` with the command:

-        $ aws s3 ls s3://nxf-cluster

-* Launch the master node:
+* Add new worker nodes with the `node` command.
+For example:

-        $ ./launch.sh master
+        $ ./launch.sh node 5

 * SSH into the master node

 * Launch at nextflow pipeline execution